-What happens to your estate if you die without a valid will?
+What could happen to your estate if you die without a valid will?

 If you die without leaving a valid will, your assets will be distributed according to the provisions of the Intestate Succession Act.
-The provisions of this Act are generally fair and ensure that your possessions are transferred to your spouse and children, and where applicable, to siblings, parents, and if required, then to the extended family in terms of degrees of relationships and those that were dependent on you for financial support.
+These provisions are generally fair and ensure that your possessions are transferred to your spouse and children, and where applicable, to siblings, parents, and if required, then to the extended family in terms of degrees of relationships and those that were dependent on you for financial support.

-BUT, the following problems may arise if you die without leaving a will:
+The following issues may arise if you die without leaving a will:

-- It can take a long time to have an executor appointed.
+* It can take a longer time to have an executor appointed.
 The executor who is appointed may be somebody you may not have chosen yourself.

-- There can be extra and unnecessary costs.
+* There could be extra and unnecessary costs.

-There can be unhappiness and conflict among members of your family because there are no clear instructions on how to distribute your assets.
+* There could be unhappiness and conflict among members of your family because there are no clear instructions on how to distribute your assets.